typkrft/Poison-Firefox-Theme/README.md

 -  [ ] Look into icon replacements
 -  [ ] Can I import sass files eg: userChrome.scss
 -  [ ] Try to add blur to elements that are just transparent.
 Maybe a blurred picture as the background?
+-  [ ] Change the height of the URL Bar to match the icons in the bar
+-  [ ] Center the URL Bar buttons between the Url input and the edge

 # Bugs:
 * Find Bar Near the search box appears to flash in sync with the cursor after typing try to